Protein folding: Modeling of protein folding

 Several large-scale computational projects, such as Rosetta@home, Folding@home and Foldit, target protein folding.

 Long continuous-trajectory simulations have been performed on Anton, a massively parallel supercomputer designed and built around custom ASICs and interconnects by D. E. Shaw Research.
-The longest published result of a simulation performed using Anton is a 2.936 millisecond simulation of NTL9 at 355 K.
+The longest published result of a simulation performed using Anton as of 2011 was a 2.936 millisecond simulation of NTL9 at 355 K. Such simulations are currently able to unfold and refold small proteins (<150 amino acids residues) in equilibrium and predict how mutations affect folding kinetics and stability.

-In 2020 a team of researchers that used AlphaFold, an artificial intelligence (AI) program developed by DeepMind placed first in CASP.
+In 2020 a team of researchers that used AlphaFold, an artificial intelligence (AI) protein structure prediction program developed by DeepMind placed first in CASP, a long-standing structure prediction contest.
 The team achieved a level of accuracy much higher than any other group.
-It scored above 90 for around two-thirds of the proteins in CASP's global distance test (GDT), a test that measures the degree to which a computational program predicted structure is similar to the lab experiment determined structure, with 100 being a complete match, within the distance cutoff used for calculating GDT.
+It scored above 90% for around two-thirds of the proteins in CASP's global distance test (GDT), a test that measures the degree of similarity between the structure predicted by a computational program, and the empirical structure determined experimentally in a lab.
+A score of 100 is considered a complete match, within the distance cutoff used for calculating GDT.

-AlphaFold's results at CASP were described as "transformational." and "astounding".
-Some researchers noted that the accuracy is not high enough for a third of its predictions, and that it does not reveal the mechanism or rules of protein folding for the protein folding problem to be considered solved.
-Nevertheless, it is considered a significant achievement in computational biology and great progress towards a decades-old grand challenge of biology.
+AlphaFold's protein structure prediction results at CASP were described as "transformational" and "astounding".
+Some researchers noted that the accuracy is not high enough for a third of its predictions, and that it does not reveal the physical mechanism of protein folding for the protein folding problem to be considered solved.
+Nevertheless, it is considered a significant achievement in computational biology and great progress towards a decades-old grand challenge of biology, predicting the structure of proteins.